Input Tax Credits and Input Tax Refunds

 To be entitled to ITCs or ITRs, you must have been a registrant during the reporting period in respect of which you were required to pay the taxes.

-Sylvia is registered for the GST and the QST, and files her returns on a quarterly basis.
-In December 2013, she made purchases for use in the course of her commercial activities.
-She therefore has until January 31, 2018 (that is, the deadline for the return covering the reporting period from October 1 to December 31, 2017) to claim ITCs and ITRs on the purchases she made in December 2013.
+You are registered for the GST and the QST and file your returns on a quarterly basis.
+You made purchases in the course of your commercial activities in December 2016.
+You have until January 31, 2021 (that is, the deadline for the return covering the reporting period from October 1 to December 31, 2020) to claim ITCs and ITRs on the purchases you made in December 2016.

-The four-year period is reduced to two years for listed financial institutions (other than corporations that are considered financial institutions because they made an election to deem certain supplies they make to be supplies of financial services), such as banks, insurers or trusts.
+The four-year period is reduced to two years for listed financial institutions (other than corporations that are considered financial institutions because they made an election to have certain supplies they make considered to be supplies of financial services), such as banks, insurers or trusts.

-Certain registrants that have claimed ITCs for HST paid in Ontario may have to recapture the portion pertaining to the provincial component of the HST paid on the purchase of certain goods and services.
+Certain registrants that have claimed ITCs for HST paid or payable in Ontario before July 1, 2018, or in Prince Edward Island before April 1, 2021, may have to recapture the portion pertaining to the provincial component of the HST paid on the purchase of certain goods and services.
 This measure applies to registrants whose total annual taxable supplies exceed $10 million, as well as to certain financial institutions.
-For more information, contact us.
+For more information, refer to the following:

 - GST/HST Technical Information Bulletin B-104, Harmonized Sales Tax - Temporary Recapture of Input Tax Credits in Ontario and British Columbia;

 - GST/HST Info Sheet GI-171, Phasing out of Recaptured Input Tax Credits in Ontario;

 - GST/HST Info Sheet GI-165, Prince Edward Island: Transition to the Harmonized Sales Tax - Builders and Recaptured Input Tax Credits.